Primitive Camping

 Stanleyville

-Located on the rocky shore of Bonne Bay at Paynes Cove which was once the location of a logging town in the early 1900’s.
+This campsite is located on the shore of Bonne Bay at Paynes Cove which was once the location of a logging town in the early 1900’s.
 To reach the primitive camping site, hike the 2 km moderate rated Stanleyville trail from Lomond day use area or launch your kayak or canoe at Lomond for a 2 km paddle along the shore to Stanleyville.
-3 primitive campsites available (no tent pads), a pit toilet and picnic table.

 Green Gardens